How to Get Off MATCH: Everything You Need to Know

 Terminated Merchant Files

-All credit card processors routinely check the MATCH list to see if a new, potential user has a TMF.
-They must also add merchants to the MATCH list if their accounts are closed for meeting specific criteria, like chargebacks, merchant collusion, illegal transactions, and fraud.
+All credit card processors routinely check the MATCH list to verify whether any new, potential users have a TMF.
+They must also add merchants to the MATCH list if their accounts are closed for meeting specific criteria, like chargebacks, merchant collusion, illegal transactions, or fraud.
 This is typically done one day after the account is terminated or becomes eligible for termination.

 TMFs are only supposed to be informational tools, but many credit card processing companies refuse to do business with merchants who are on Mastercard’s database.
 This is because Mastercard’s database is the only one with a broad, global reach.